MazZilaaaa/TranslateChecker/KnowledgeDB/TechnicalImprovments.md

 ## Multi modules
 We need to understand how many teams our ios deparment will have, in case we have more then 3 engineers or more than 1 team it would be important to support multi modules architecture.
 It will allow to bring tasks in parralel.

+## DI Factory
+It allows to encapsulate a creataion of instances of services and rest of components